Resume Tips

 Local Restaurant Finder Web App, Full-Stack Developer | Personal Project, 2024

-• Implemented user authentication, review posting, and favorite saving features with a MongoDB database.
+- Implemented user authentication, review posting, and favorite saving features with a MongoDB database.

-Example 2: Digital Marketing / Content Creation
+Example 2: Digital Marketing and Content Creation

-Personal Finance Blog & Newsletter, Creator & SEO Manager | Side Project, 2023-Present
+Personal Finance Blog and Newsletter, Creator and SEO Manager | Side Project, 2023-Present

-• Researched, wrote, and published 25+ long-form SEO optimized articles on personal finance topics, targeting low-competition keywords.
+- Researched, wrote, and published 25+ long-form SEO-optimized articles on personal finance topics, targeting low-competition keywords.

-Freelance & Contract Projects
+Freelance and Contract Projects

 Treat significant freelance work like professional experience.